 People have been throwing axe since 6000 BC.
-However, the first documented use of axes by warriors was in the 3rd Century AD.
-By the late middle ages, throwing axes were a common weapon.
-Competitive axe throwing were organized by the frontiersmen in North America but the Celtic tribes reportedly held their own competitions as well.
+However, warriors’ first documented use of axes was in the 3rd Century A.D.
+By the late middle ages, throwing axes was a standard weapon.
+Competitive axe throwing was organized by the frontiersmen in North America, but the Celtic tribes reportedly held their own competitions.

-Axe throwing competitions was the brainchild of Matt Wilson in 2006 when he and his friends threw axes out of boredom.
+Axe throwing competitions were the brainchild of Matt Wilson in 2006 when he and his friends threw axes out of boredom.
 From there, he established the Backyard Axe Throwing League.
 Eventually, the number of people who threw in his backyard slowly grew.
-Ten years after forming BATL, Wilson and some other people formed the International Axe Throwing Federation.
+Ten years after forming B.A.T.L., Wilson and others formed the International Axe Throwing Federation.
 In 2017, the World Axe Throwing League was formed.

-The axe throwing rage has caught on in the UK with the proliferation of facilities for axe throwing.
+The axe throwing rage has caught on in the U.K. with the proliferation of facilities for axe throwing.
 One can easily find a facility by doing a Google search for “axe throwing bar near me.”
-In this article, we shall take a look at some of the venues London has to offer to axe throwing enthusiasts.
+In this article, we shall look at some of the venues London has to offer to axe throwing enthusiasts.

 What To Expect From An Axe Throwing Session?